Shane1993/SlidingMenu_AndroidStudio/README.md

 # SlidingMenu_AndroidStudio
-Use SlidingMenu in AndroidStudio with jfeinstein10-SlidingMenu
+Using SlidingMenu in AndroidStudio with jfeinstein10-SlidingMenu